The Role of Directors and the Board in Charity and Not-For-Profit Organisations

 - Larger organisations should undertake more detailed risk assessment procedures, focusing on the four key areas of strategy, operations, reporting and compliance

 - Organisations in receipt of HSE funding must ensure compliance with the HSE Code of Governance and registered charities will need to ensure compliance with the Charities Act 2009.
 Organisations involved in fundraising should ensure compliance with the Statement of Guiding Principles for Fundraising.
 The Charity Regulator’s Guidelines for Charitable Organisations on Fundraising from the Public is also an essential reference

 Restoring credibility - top governance priorities for the not-for-profit sector

-- Where relevant, organisations should ensure that they have completed their entry on the CRA’s Register of Charities and submitted their Annual Report
+- Where relevant, organisations should ensure that they have completed their entry on the Charity Regulator’s Register of Charities and submitted their Annual Report

 - Increasing transparency by informing the public about how the organisation is run

-- Adopting the Governance Code for Community and Voluntary Organisations, if not already in place
+- Adopting the Charity Regulator’s Charities Governance Code, if not already in place

 - Ensuring that the board selection process is formalised, with adequate regard for skills requirements, training and board rotation